UNGlobalPulse/UNGP-settlement-modelling/README.md

 Epidemiological modeling is a sensitive topic and it is important that models being used to influence public health decision making are able to be reviewed and proped by the community.
 In the interest of scientific openness and advancement we made this code available under the GPL v3 License.

-This code relies on the [JUNE](https://github.com/IDAS-Durham/JUNE) epidemic modelling framework which is licensed under GLP v3.
+This code relies on the [JUNE](https://github.com/IDAS-Durham/JUNE) epidemic modelling framework which is licensed under GPL v3.

 # Contact